 5 Signs That You Are Not Doing Well Financially

 Personal finance, sadly, is not a subject that is taught in school that is why so many people are clueless as to how to manage their own money.
-This is not exclusive to the young because there are also adults who have endangered their retirement funds because of their lack of knowledge in money management.
+This is not exclusive to the younger generation.
+There are also adults who have endangered their retirement funds because of their lack of knowledge in money management.

 Whereas when you received your salary, you spend it with getting expensive coffee and buying all the things that you don’t need.
 Heck you don’t even budget.

 Experts claim an emergency fund should have at least 3-6 months’ worth of income to cope with emergencies or unexpected changes.
 The emergency fund is used when your car suddenly breaks down or you have to pay the hospital a visit due to an illness or worse because you quit or lost your job, or you have to pay your mortgage, you will need this money to take care of your expenses.

 Worse is if you only pay the minimum on each of your credit card bill.
 You could be saddled with credit card debt for 5 years, or even 10 for that purchase you made recently.

 And most of the time, we ask Mom and Dad if they can lend us money, nothing is wrong with that – all of us did that for at least 18 years but if you are working for more than a year now how can you ever pay them back for the money you owe them?

-5. You are not even thinking about your retirement.
+5. You are not even thinking about your retirement

 When your retirement plans involve winning the lotto, then you’re in trouble.
 Some people spend money buying lotto tickets hoping that a windfall will come their way to cover their retirement.

 If you somehow find yourself in any of the above situation, it’s not too late to learn the art of delaying gratification.
 Self-control is your best bet.
 If you can’t afford it, wait until you have enough cash to pay for it.
 If you are a young professional without any dependents, it wouldn’t be impossible to set aside even just P1,000 as your monthly savings.